usc-isi-i2/dig-etl-engine/README.md

 - On Linux, if DNS does not work correctly in `dig_net`, please refer to [this post](https://serverfault.com/questions/642981/docker-containers-cant-resolve-dns-on-ubuntu-14-04-desktop-host).

-- On Linux, potential Elastic Search problem can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).
+- On Linux, solutions for potential Elastic Search problem can be found [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).

 - If there's a docker network conflict, use `docker network rm <network id>` to remove conflicting network.